Trade Stock Indices

 5-6: Moves up

-Since we can spot where a pullback starts on a Stock Indices chart, how do we know where it will reach?
+Since we can spot where a pull-back starts on a Stock Indices chart, how do we know where it will reach?

 This is a type of line study used in indices trading to predict and calculate these levels.
-This stock indices indicator is placed directly on the stock indices chart within the trading platform provided by your broker, This stock indices indicator will then automatically calculate these levels on the chart.
+This stock indices indicator is placed directly on the stock indices chart within the platform provided by your broker, This stock indices indicator will then automatically calculate these levels on the chart.

 What are The Retracement Levels